0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 	`/tmp/client-setup.sh IP_OR_DNS_TO_THE_RSYSLOGSERVER`

+# ⚠️ Security Concerns

+Bellow we give you a list of potentail ideas worth considiering regarding security, but this list dose not exausts all posobilities.
+It is just a good starting point.

+- Never expose this server to the public.
+Use it only inside a private network to limit who can send logs to it.
+- Allow logging only from specific subnets.
+- Block public SSH access.
+- Allow SSH connection only from limited subnets.
+- Ideally allow SSH connection only from another central instance.
+- Don't give root access to anyone but yourself.

 # Support

-	If you have any questions regarding our product, go to our [support page](https://support.0x4447.com), and fill the form.
+If you have any questions regarding our product, go to our [contact page](https://0x4447.com/contact.html), and fill the form.